jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-If the participant stops talking and makes a longer pause and you still like to know more, you could »echo« the most recent statement or words the participant has said.
+If the participant has started to give an answer already but stops talking and makes a longer pause and you still like to know more, you could »echo« the most recent statement or words the participant has said.

 <div class="example">

-»So I had it finished and send it away to the client and then almost nothing« … »almost nothing?«
+Participant: »So I had it finished and send it away to the client and then almost nothing… [Pause]«

+Researcher: »almost nothing?«

 </div>